davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 explores todSeason predictions using rpart
 * OpenMeteoEDA_202306_v004 explores todSeason predictions using rpart with only 'hour' and 'doy'
 * OpenMeteoEDA_202306_v004 explores todSeason predictions using rpart excluding 'hour' and 'doy'
+* OpenMeteoEDA_202306_v004 explores todSeason predictions using rpart excluding 'hour' and 'doy' and 'src'